Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 ![](../images/screenshot/screen_shot-02.jpg)

-After your prototype is created, you can start to set the data channel, notification, user privilege, create and view test devices in the prototype detail page.
+After your prototype is created, you can start to set the data channel, trigger and action, user privilege, create and view test devices in the prototype detail page.